Main Content

 Numeric Array or dlarray Object

-For feature data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a numeric array.
-If you specify feature data as a numeric array, then you must also specify the targets argument.
+For feature data that fits in memory and does not require additional processing such as custom transformations, you can specify feature data as a numeric array.
+When you do, you must also specify the targets argument.

-The layout of numeric arrays and unformatted dlarray objects depend must be consistent with the InputDataFormats argument.
-Most networks with feature input expect input data specified as a N-by-numFeatures array, where N is the number of observations and numFeatures is the number of features of the input data.
+The layout of numeric arrays and unformatted dlarray objects must be consistent with the InputDataFormats name-value argument.
+Most networks with feature input expect input data specified as an N-by-numFeatures array, where N is the number of observations and numFeatures is the number of features of the input data.

 Table

-For feature data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a table.
-If you specify feature data as a table, then you must not specify the targets argument.
+For feature data that fits in memory and does not require additional processing such as custom transformations, you can specify feature data as a table.
+When you do, you must not specify the targets argument.

 To specify feature data as a table, specify a table with numObservations rows and numFeatures+1 columns, where numObservations and numFeatures are the number of observations and channels of the input data.
 The testnet function uses the first numFeatures columns as the input features and uses the last column as the targets.